carlvilla/Multi-CTBNCs/README.md

 <p align="center"> <img src="./imgs/Empty-digraph_Multi-CTBNC.png" width="30%" style="border-radius: 3%;" alt="Empty-digraph Multi-CTBNC"/> </p>

-* **Empty-maxK multi-dimensional continuous time Bayesian network classifier (Empty-maxK Multi-CTBNC)**: feature nodes have at most k parents (excluding class variables) and dependencies between class variables are ignored.
+* **Empty-maxK multi-dimensional continuous time Bayesian network classifier (Empty-maxK Multi-CTBNC)**: feature nodes have at most k parents (excluding class variables), and dependencies between class variables are ignored.

 <p align="center"> <img src="./imgs/Empty-maxK_Multi-CTBNC.png" width="30%" style="border-radius: 3%;" alt="Empty-maxK Multi-CTBNC"/> </p>

+#### Constraint-based algorithms
+* **Continuous-time PC**: adapts the classical PC algorithm to reconstruct the structure of CTBNs by performing conditional independence tests.
+* **Markov blanket-based continuous-time PC**: extension of the continuous-time PC algorithms that seeks to evaluate only those relevant dependencies for the Markov blanket (parents, children and spouses) of class variables.

+#### Hybrid algorithms
+* **Hybrid algorithm**: algorithm that combines the frameworks of constraint- and score-based algorithms into a restriction phase where conditional independence tests find an initial structure and a maximisation phase that refines it.

 ## Reproducibility of experiments

-Datasets used in the article [[1]](#1) can be found at this [link](https://upm365-my.sharepoint.com/:u:/g/personal/carlos_villa_upm_es/EYvXkGE0i3ZNtxWRcILKyPoB6Vq-spGVxZOUJjtOZy4eLQ).
-The following Gradle tasks perform the experiments of the article if the *dataset* folder is placed in the root directory of this project:
+Datasets used in the article [[1]](#1) can be found at this [link](https://drive.upm.es/s/hP7HYYub39knhvl).
+The following Gradle tasks perform the experiments of this article if the *dataset* folder is placed in the root directory of this project:

-* **emptyDigraphMultiCTBNC** - Compares the performance of CTBNCs and an empty-digraph Multi-CTBNC on the synthetic datasets when they are learned with the Bayesian Dirichlet equivalent score.
+* **emptyDigraphMultiCTBNC** - Compares the performance of CTBNCs and an empty-digraph Multi-CTBNC on the synthetic datasets when learnt with the Bayesian Dirichlet equivalent score.
-* **energyBDe** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when they are learned with the Bayesian Dirichlet equivalent score.
+* **energyBDe** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when learnt with the Bayesian Dirichlet equivalent score.
-* **energyLL** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when they are learned with the BIC-penalized log-likelihood score.
+* **energyBIC** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when learnt with the BIC-penalised log-likelihood score.
-* **runAllExperiments** - Runs all the experiments with the synthetic and energy datasets.
+* **runAllExperimentsVillaBlancoEtAl2021** - Runs all the experiments with the synthetic and energy datasets from [[1]](#1).
-* **syntheticBDe** - Compares the performance of CTBNCs and an Multi-CTBNC on the synthetic experiments when they are learned with the Bayesian Dirichlet equivalent score.
+* **syntheticBDe** - Compares the performance of CTBNCs and a Multi-CTBNC on the synthetic experiments when learnt with the Bayesian Dirichlet equivalent score.
-* **syntheticCLL** - Compares the performance of CTBNCs and an Multi-CTBNC when learned with the conditional log-likelihood score penalized with BIC.
+* **syntheticCLL** - Compares the performance of CTBNCs and a Multi-CTBNC when learnt with the conditional log-likelihood score penalised with BIC.
-* **syntheticLL** - Compares the performance of CTBNCs and an Multi-CTBNC when learned with the log-likelihood score penalized with BIC.
+* **syntheticLL** - Compares the performance of CTBNCs and a Multi-CTBNC when learnt with the log-likelihood score penalised with BIC.

+The datasets used for the experiments of article [[2]](#2) can be downloaded from [link](https://drive.upm.es/s/ajygY8utGvN1KkK).
+The following Gradle tasks perform the experiments of this article if the *dataset* folder is placed in the root directory of this project:

+* **highDimensionality** - Experiments to evaluate the difference in learning time of the algorithms when the dimensionality of the datasets increases significantly.
+* **increaseFeatureStates10Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 10 time units.
+* **increaseFeatureStates20Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 20 time units.
+* **increaseVariablesStates** - Experiments to compare the performance of the algorithms when varying the number of states of class and feature variables.
+* **mainExperiments** - Comprehensive experiments over randomly generated datasets using different number of class and feature variables, cardinalities and density of the structures
+* **runAllExperimentsVillaBlancoEtAl2022** - Runs all the experiments from [[2]](#2).

 The tasks can be executed with the following command: